usnistgov/scapval/scapval/README.md

 Stand-alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile.

+SCAPVal validates OVAL content offline against locally bundled OVAL Language schemas (OVAL 5.3 through 5.12.3); SCAP 1.4 validates embedded OVAL against OVAL 5.12.3.
+All OVAL schema references resolve to the bundled schemas through an XML catalog, so validation requires no network access.
+Only concrete, bundled OVAL versions are accepted: an unrecognized or unbundled OVAL schema_version (for example, a future 5.12.x patch) is reported as unsupported rather than silently validated against a different version.
+OVAL 6.0 is out of scope.
+Standalone OVAL Schematron checks for the 5.12 line are currently skipped pending vetted rules from the OVAL Community.

 The `-auto` option accepts any SCAP XML file or a directory of XML files and automatically detects content type (source, result, or component) and SCAP version.

 SCAP XML content can be signed and signatures verified as well, see usage -h for details.